 Who is AEP Open Enrollment for?

-AEP is for those who want to make sure they are on the best Medicare insurance plan at the best price.
+Annual Election Period is for those who want to make sure they are on the best Medicare insurance plan at the best price.
 If you are unhappy with your Medicare Advantage Plan or stand alone Prescription Drug Plan (PDP), this is the time to fix it.
-AEP Enrollment is for people who are looking for:
+AEP Open Enrollment is for people who are looking for:

 - lower prices

 If you have missed deadlines or are signing up for additional coverage for the first time, AEP is also for you.
 You can enroll in a Medicare Advantage Plan or PDP for the first time during AEP but you may be subject to a late penalty.

 Regardless of your situation, it never hurts to compare and there is no hidden cost or fee for Senior65 to assist you.

 Check Your AEP Situation Below

 I want to change to a new Medicare Advantage plan

 As you know, Medicare Advantage plans are plans offered by private companies with, at a minimum, equivalent benefits to Original Medicare.